Skip to Content

 β””β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”€β”˜

-Verify with the 3D Simulation: All data in this chapter can be verified directly from the model using the Analysis Tools.
-Use Create Year Analysis Report to export year-by-year measurements to Excel, or run Console Tests (F12) to validate specific calculations against IAU reference values.
+Verify with the 3D simulation: every value in this chapter can be checked directly against the model using the Analysis Tools.
+Use Create Year Analysis Report to export year-by-year measurements to Excel, or Console Tests (F12) to validate specific calculations against IAU reference values.

-Continue to Timekeeping & Delta-T to learn how Earth’s rotation cycles affect time measurement.
+Continue to Timekeeping & Delta-T for how Earth’s rotation cycles affect time measurement.

 Last updated on: